-These words reflect the challenging situation faced by many Cuban families divided between the United States and Cuba due to political, migration, and economic reasons.
+These words reflect the difficult situation faced by many Cuban families divided between the United States and Cuba due to political, immigration, and economic reasons.

-Frequently Asked Questions about Family Reunification and the Immigration Status of Cubans in the United States
+Frequently Asked Questions About Family Reunification and the Immigration Status of Cubans in the United States

 Why do some Cuban parents send their children to Cuba alone?